Skip to content

 Jurisdiction: The Magistrate Courts are courts of limited jurisdiction as outlined as follows by the official Code of Georgia Annotated, Section 15-10-2:

-Cases: Many of the Magistrate Courts litigants represent themselves and are called Pro Se.
-An over whelming majority of the litigants in the Grady County Magistrate Court are pro se: however, an increasing number of parties are represented by attorneys.
+Cases: Many of the Magistrate Court litigants represent themselves and are called pro se.
+An overwhelming majority of the litigants in the Grady County Magistrate Court are pro se; however, an increasing number of parties are represented by attorneys.

 As a court of inquiry, the Magistrate Court is often called upon to determine probable cause or sufficient evidence in criminal cases.
-In felony cases and cases assigned to the Superior Court the Magistrate Court cannot make a determination of guilt or innocence: it can only determine if there is sufficient probable cause for the case to go forward.
-The only cases in which the Grady Magistrate Court adjudicates guilt or innocence is in misdemeanor county ordinance violations.
+In felony cases and cases assigned to the Superior Court, the Magistrate Court cannot determine guilt or innocence; it can only determine if there is sufficient probable cause for the case to go forward.
+The only cases in which the Grady Magistrate Court adjudicates guilt or innocence are misdemeanor county ordinance violations.

 The Magistrate Court is holding an increasing number of pre-issuance hearings on warrant applications.
-The purpose of these hearings is to allow all parties involved in dispute to present evidence before a Judge so that he can better determine if probable cause exists for a warrant to be issued.
-In approximately 80% of these hearings, the parties resolve their differences without anyone being arrested.
+These hearings allow all parties involved in a dispute to present evidence before a Judge so that he can better determine if probable cause exists for a warrant to be issued.
+In approximately 80% of these hearings, the parties resolve their differences without arresting anyone.